Rewilding The Heartland: Restoring Big River Connectivity and Rewilding The Mississippi River Watershed

 Partisans Eastern and Western have spoken for years of the “Midwest” as “flyover country”.
 North America’s largest, the Mississippi River Watershed is indeed “flyover” country for millions of migratory birds, and is also stopover country for these same avian miracles, and is seasonal or year-round habitat for much of our continent’s native biota.

-BeWild ReWild and Roger Ross Gipple quickly identified the need for rewilding a much broader area, that of the entire Mississippi River Watershed, and envisioned the Big River Connectivity project.
-That is, almost all United States land between the Appalachian and Adirondack Mountains of the East and the Rocky Mountains of the West.
+BeWild ReWild quickly identified the need for rewilding a much broader area, that of the entire Mississippi River Watershed, and envisioned the Heartland Rewilding project.
+That is almost all United States land between the Appalachian and Adirondack Mountains of the East and the Rocky Mountains of the West.
 They also arranged for Nitin Gadia, an expert mapper, to develop a preliminary rewilding map of the watershed.

 How we treat waterways has everything to do with the biodiversity and connectivity of a region, as evidenced in this short film, "Cedar Creek."